joaoritto/joaoritto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome!
+I am a quantitative macroeconomist interested in monetary economics, consumption and wealth inequality.

 I am an Assistant Professor at the University of Toronto.

-I am a quantitative macroeconomist interested in monetary economics, consumption and wealth inequality.